StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 nano authorized_keys
 ```

-If you'd like to learn how to create an SSH key I have a tutorial for the PuTTY version.
+If you'd like to learn how to create an SSH key I will be making tutorial for PuTTY users.

 ### 5. Disable Root Login
 ```